leoyuholo/codesubmit/readme.md

 To spin up codeSubmit worker for production use, run `shellscripts/docker/production/worker_up.sh`.

 For deploying more instances on multiple machines, run the corresponding [admin, student, worker] script with an extra argument of master ip.
 E.g. `shellscripts/docker/production/worker_up.sh 192.168.0.101` to spin up a worker with databases connecting to `192.168.0.101`.
 Same for codeSubmit admin and codeSubmit student.

+## Database maintenance
+There is only one source to maintain, that is MongoDB.

+You can have two ways to backup the database, one is through GUI, another is using crontab to save to AWS S3 regularly.

+### GUI
+[MongoChef](http://3t.io/mongochef/) is a GUI client of MongoDB.
+You can use the export feature to backup MongoDB.
+Next time you want to restore it, you can drop the existing database and then import the one you exported before.

+### crontab
+Detailed instruction is in [here](./shellscripts/docker/mongodb/instruction.md).

 ## Development
 To spin up all the stuffs for development, run `shellscripts/docker/codesubmit/codesubmit_up.sh`.
 This will spin up a MongoDB, RabbitMQ, codeSubmit admin, codeSubmit student and codeSubmit worker.
 And watch for file changes to restart all three codeSubmit instances (admin, student and worker).